- A Global Problem

 These things happen because money isn’t at the forefront of our minds and we don’t want it to be.
 Thinking about money is at best boring and at most, a serious source of stress.
 But you can eliminate this kind of forgetfulness when you set up an automated payment.

 LMM talks a lot about automation as a way to make life easier.
-Sure you could keep a budget on the back of an envelope but Mint makes it a million times easier.
+Sure you could keep a budget on the back of an envelope but Monarch makes it a million times easier.
 That’s an example of automating your finances.

 Automatic Bill Pay